gabrieleoliaro/OMGP_python/README.md

 # player_detection
 This code aims to associate observations of moving entities around a robot to either players and/or objects in the surrounding space.
-- A first approach was to use Overlapping Mixtures of Gaussian Process Experts (OMGP), as in the 2011 [paper](//arxiv.org/abs/1108.3372) by Lázaro-Gredilla et al. This approach did not prove to be succesful in our application because of the noise in our inputs
+- A first approach was to use Overlapping Mixtures of Gaussian Process Experts (OMGP), as in the 2011 [paper](//arxiv.org/abs/1108.3372) by Lázaro-Gredilla et al.
 - A second approach consists in re-using the code and ideas from Ewerton Lopes' repository [lda-player-model](//github.com/ewerlopes/lda-player-model) and identifying the players from the detections of moving objects through an analysis of Gramian Angular Field Images.
 - The robot is powered by the Robotics Operating System (ROS) and needs to be able to interact with the player and play a dynamic game.
 It uses lasers and a Microsoft Kinect ® camera to perform SLAM and to locate the player(s)

-The OMGP code is not too fast yet (because of the slowless of the np.linalg.solve function, see [cProfile results](//github.com/gabrieleoliaro/player_detection/blob/master/snakeviz%20cProfile.pdf)), and needs to be optimized, should we decide to use the OMGP approach again.
+The OMGP code is not too fast yet (because of the slowless of the np.linalg.solve function, see [cProfile results](//github.com/gabrieleoliaro/player_detection/blob/master/snakeviz%20cProfile.pdf)), and needs to be optimized.

 **Files:**<br/>
 * `covariance.py` -- Contains all the functions to generate the covariance matrices, test set covariances, and derivative matrices. <br/>